EMDR Therapy

 -

-Studies have shown that EMDR can significantly reduce symptoms of trauma, anxiety, and depression by activating neural pathways involved in memory processing, improving emotional regulation, and fostering new, adaptive beliefs.
+Studies have shown that EMDR can significantly reduce symptoms of trauma, anxiety, and depression by activating neural pathways involved in memory processing.
+This improves emotional regulation and moves you toward new, adaptive beliefs.

 EMDR can be used for reprocessing a history of traumas or for a singular traumatic event.